owncloud/customgroups/README.md

 ## Requirements

-* ownCloud 10
+* ownCloud 10.0

+## Building the app

+* Make sure you have [Node JS](https://nodejs.org/) installed
+* Run `make` and find the tarball in the "build" directory

 ## Install

-* Install and enable the App
+* Extract the resulting tarball in the "apps" folder in ownCloud

 ## Usage